premchander-revature/interviewquestions/Multithreading-IS/Threads.md

 ---

 31.Explain Thread Group.
-Why we should not use it?
+Why we should not use it?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)